Skip to main content.

 Hurricanes

 When hurricanes hit, they hit hard.
 All it takes is one major storm to disrupt lives and cause damage to many communities.
 Unlike other storms, hurricanes can be tracked and usually allow enough time for preparation and evacuation.
-Make sure you have a plan in place and review with your family members every year before hurricane season starts.
+Make sure you have a safety plan in place and review with your family members every year before hurricane season starts.

 Hurricane Plan Checklist